marty90/errant/README.md

 You need to execute it as `root`.

-Usage ERRANT for emluation without a scenario:
+Usage ERRANT for emulation without a scenario:
 ```
 errant -o operator -c country -t technology -q quality -i interface [-p period] [-r] [-d] [-h]
 ```